 Like many black women who have stood outside the culture’s fascination with the blonde beauty and who have only been able to reach it through imitation and artifice, Madonna often recalls that she was a working-class white girl who saw herself as ugly, as outside the mainstream beauty standard.
 And indeed what some of us like about her is the way she deconstructs the myth of “natural” white girl beauty by exposing the extent to which it can be and is usually artificially constructed and maintained.

 She mocks the conventional racist-defined beauty ideal even as she rigorously strives to embody it.
 Given her obsession with exposing the reality that the ideal female beauty in this society can be attained by artifice and social construction, it should come as no surprise that many of her fans are gay men and that the majority of nonwhite men, particularly black men, are among that group.
 Jennie Livingston’s film Paris Is Burning suggests that many black gay men, especially queens/divas, are as equally driven as Madonna by “blonde ambition”.
-Madonna never lets her audience forget that whatever “look” she acquires is attained by hard work–“it ain’t natural.”
+Madonna never lets her audience forget that whatever “look” she acquires is attained by hard work–” it ain’t natural.”
 And as Burchill comments in her chapter “Homosexual Girls”: I have a friend who drives a cab and looks like a Marlboro Man but at night is the second best Jean Harlow I have ever seen.
 He summed up the kind of film star he adores, brutally and brilliantly, when he said, “I like actresses who look as if they’ve spent hours putting themselves together–and even then they don’t look right.”

-Certainly no one, not even die-hard Madonna fans, ever insist that her beauty is not attained by skillful artifice.
+Certainly no one, not even die-hard Madonna fans, ever insists that her beauty is not attained by skillful artifice.
 And indeed, a major point of the documentary film Truth or Dare: In Bed With Madonna was to demonstrate the amount of work that goes into the construction of her image.
 Yet when the chips are down, the image Madonna most exploits is that of the quintessential “white girl”.
 To maintain that image she must always position herself as an outsider in relation to black culture.
 It is that position of an outsider that enables her to colonize and appropriate black experience for her own opportunistic ends even as she attempts to mask her acts of racist aggression as affirmation.
-And no other group sees that as clearly as black females in this society.
+And no other group see that as clearly as black females in this society.

 For we have always known that the socially constructed image of innocent white womanhood relies on the continued production of the racist/sexist sexual myth that black women are not innocent and never can be.
-Since we are coded always as “fallen” women in the racist cultural iconography we can never, as can Madonna, publicly “work” the image of ourselves as innocent female daring to be bad.
+Since we are coded always as “fallen” women in racist cultural iconography we can never, as can Madonna, publicly “work” the image of ourselves as innocent females daring to be bad.
 Mainstream culture always reads the black female body as a sign of sexual experience.
 In part, many black women who are disgusted by Madonna’s flaunting of sexual experience are enraged because the very image of a sexual agency that she is able to project and affirm with material gain has been the stick this society has used to justify its continued beating and assault on the black female body.

-The vast majority of black women in the United States, more concerned with projecting images of respectability than with the idea of female sexual agency and transgression, do not often feel we have the “freedom” to act in rebellious ways in regards to sexuality without being punished.
+The vast majority of black women in the United States, more concerned with projecting images of respectability than with the idea of female sexual agency and transgression, do not often feel we have the “freedom” to act in rebellious ways in regard to sexuality without being punished.
 We have only to contrast the life story of Tina Tuner with that of Madonna to see the different connotations “wild” sexual agency has when it is asserted by a black female.
 Being represented publicly as an active sexual being has only recently enabled Turner to gain control over her life and career.

-For years the public image of aggressive sexual agency Turner projected belied the degree to which she was sexually abused and exploited privately.
+For years the public image of the aggressive sexual agency Turner projected belied the degree to which she was sexually abused and exploited privately.
 She was also materially exploited.
 Madonna’s career could not be all that it is if there were no Tina Turner and yet, unlike her cohort Sandra Bernhard, Madonna never articulates the cultural debt she owes black females.

-And in that specific context, the groin grabbing gesture is an assertion of pride and phallic domination that usually takes place in an all-male context.
+And in that specific context, the groin-grabbing gesture is an assertion of pride and phallic domination that usually takes place in an all-male context.
 Madonna’s imitation of this gesture could just as easily be read as an expression of envy.